City council committee to probe allegations raised by Redwood Foundation

 Thompson said security plans for the festival at Warren Miller Park were finalized with Assistant Chief Warren Warren on July 31 for the festival that ran from Aug.
 14 to Aug.
 16.

-She said Warren contacted organizers two days prior to the festival and stated there would be no police presence on the park grounds over concerns about the coronavirus pandemic.
+She said Warren contacted organizers two days prior to the festival and stated there would be no police presence at the park grounds due to concerns about the coronavirus pandemic.

 Thompson said police informed the organizers they would monitor around the park and not be able to assist with security for the parade.

-They contend Councilman Newman was at the event for all three days and that he stated in a story in The Herald Bulletin that he observed two or three plain clothes officers in the crowd.
+They contend Newman was at the event for all three days and that he stated in a story in The Herald Bulletin that he observed two or three plainclothes officers in the crowd.

 Commented